ValentinTT/g5earch-api/README.md

 >## Installation
-All the libraries required are inlcuded on the dependencies on pom.xml file.
+All the libraries required are inlcuded on the dependencies pom.xml file.

 >## Endpoints
 * Search: /search?text="query"